jachymb/jachymb.github.io/_posts/2024-10-17-counting-events.md

 where $\mathcal{L}^{-1}$ denotes the inverse Laplace transform and $\varphi(r) = \mathrm{E}[e^{-rY_i}] = \int_{-\infty}^{\infty} e^{-rt} p_{Y_i}(t)\mathrm{d}t$ is the Laplace transform of the waiting time probability density.

-Now this seems promising, obtaining $\varphi$ is usually easy and getting the series expansion of the PGF is also not a huge problem.
+Now this seems promising, obtaining $\varphi(r)$ is usually straightforward and getting the series expansion of the PGF is also not a huge problem.
 (Mathematica can often do both.)
 The challenge here is computing the inverse Laplace transform.
 This requires techniques of complex analysis even for the simplest cases and to my knowledge an analytic solution doesn't exist in most cases.

-Only solution other than reproducing the exponential-Poisson relation (cool exercise btw) above that I was able to find for continuous time was for the Erlang distribution, which is a sum of i.i.d. exponential waiting times, so it's a generalization.
+Only solution other than reproducing the exponential-Poisson relation (cool exercise btw) above that I was able to find for continuous time was for the Erlang distribution (a special case of Gamma distribution), which is a sum of i.i.d. exponential waiting times, so it's a generalization.
 In this case, when the waiting time is $\mathrm{Erlang(\alpha, \beta)}, \alpha \in \mathbb{N}, \beta \in \mathbb{R}^+$, then we get:

 $$P(N(1)=k) = e^{-\beta} \sum_{m=0}^{\alpha-1}\frac{\beta^{k\alpha+m}}{(k\alpha+m)!}$$